omarathon/tabula/README.markdown

 The conf directory should contain:

-- courses-sso-config.xml modified to your details.
+- tabula-sso-config.xml modified to your details.
-- courses.properties modified to your details
+- tabula.properties modified to your details
-- courses-private.properties (may be empty but must exist)
+- tabula-private.properties (may be empty but must exist)

 You can get versions of these from the servers directory